tejasmanohar/reddit-vagrant/README.md

 When Things Go Wrong
 --------------------
+First, try to `git clean -f -d` each of your local source trees.
+The build process is messy.

-Try a `vagrant provision` if the install script didn't complete.
+Then, try a `vagrant provision` if the install script didn't complete.
 If that doesn't fix it, as a last resort try a `vagrant destroy` and then a `vagrant up`.
 Sometimes packages don't download properly.